determined-ai/determined/ds_autotuning_prototype/README.md

 The basic steps:

-1. Perform a short, single-record profiling run to get model info using DS's `FlopsProfiler`
+1. Perform a short, model profiling run by triggering the native DS AT profiling run and collecting metrics appropriately.
 2. Use the profiler info and the user config to determine sets of hyperparameters to test, orchestrated by a Custom Searcher.
 3. Run and profile the experiments generated in 2, reporting the relevant metrics back to the searcher.

-In all cases, the `FlopsProfiler` is used to collect performance metrics, which are written to a file.

 ## Basic Usage